25.2 Unsafe Blocks and Functions

 ) requires an unsafe

 block.
-This is because the compiler cannot guarantee that the pointer is valid (i.e., not null, dangling, properly aligned, or pointing to initialized memory of the correct type).
+This is because the compiler cannot guarantee that the pointer is valid (i.e., pointing to allocated, initialized, and properly aligned memory of the correct type).

 fn main() { let mut num: i32 = 42; // Creating a raw pointer from a valid reference is safe. let r_ptr: *mut i32 = &mut num; // Dereferencing the raw pointer requires an unsafe block. unsafe { println!("Value before: {}", *r_ptr); // Modify the value through the raw pointer. *r_ptr = 99; println!("Value after: {}", *r_ptr); } // The original variable reflects the change. println!("Final value of num: {}", num); // num is now 99 }